Duterte admin’s rating up 5 points in latest SWS survey

 The March 2017 survey was conducted from March 25-28, using face-to-face interviews of 1,200 adults (18 years old and above) nationwide – 300 each in Metro Manila, Balance Luzon, Visayas, and Mindanao.

 It has a sampling error of ±3% for national percentages, ±4% for Balance Luzon, and ±6% each for Metro Manila, Visayas, and Mindanao.

-CBB/rga
+In the same First Quarter 2017 SWS survey first published in BusinessWorld, 75 percent of respondents were “satisfied” with the national government, while nine percent were “dissatisfied” and 16 percent “undecided.”

+The administration registered the highest net satisfaction rating in the President’s bailiwick Mindanao with +79, up from +78 in December last year.
+The national administration also got a net satisfaction rating of +67 (up from +58) in the Visayas, +62 (up from +53) in the National Capital Region, and +60 (up from +56) in Balance Luzon.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.